-In a previous post, I stepped through how to do a clean install of Windows 10, drivers, and utilities on an MSI GS65 Stealth Thin.
-In this post, I will step through the process I took to install a Samsung 970 EVO M.2 SSD into the second M.2 SSD slot.
+In a previous post, I described how to do a clean install of Windows 10, drivers, and utilities on an MSI GS65 Stealth Thin.
+In this post, I will describe the process I took to install a Samsung 970 EVO M.2 SSD into the second M.2 SSD slot.

 Open your laptop at your own risk.
 I am not, nor is anyone else, responsible for any potential damage caused to your laptop when you open it.